Alovchin91/flac-winrt/examples/README.md

 ## Examples

 This folder contains various examples on how to use FLAC for Windows Runtime in real applications.
-While these examples are not meant to be fully functional, complete apps, they still may contain a good part of a code that can be copy-pasted to production.
+While these examples are not meant to be fully functional, complete apps, they still may contain a good part of code that can be used in production "as is".
 The [license](../LICENSE) is the same as for the project itself.

 ### Description